Published by Christina Riley. Last Updated on November 3, 2023.

 When purchasing tickets, we recommend trying to visit during one of the designated weekday and non-holiday dates.
 These dates are categorized as “pink tier” and promise fewer crowds.

-Last year’s pink tier dates were:
+This year’s pink tier dates are:

 Walk Through the Lights